Renault Captur E-TECH hybrid performance, top speed, engine

 - 2Range, MPG, CO2 & chargingLow CO2 emissions, great fuel economy and a decent electric range make the Captur hybrid a strong choice

-- 4Engines, drive & performance - currently readingThis is a great car to drive in pure-electric mode, but the Captur's hybrid system lacks a bit of polish
+- 4Performance, engine & drive - currently readingThis is a great car to drive in pure-electric mode, but the Captur's hybrid system lacks a bit of polish